-\textbf{Acknowledgement.} The author would like to express his gratitude to his advisor Soonsik Kwon for his professional advice and encouragement through this work.
-He is also indebted to him for his suggestion and guidance for this research problem.
-Furthermore, the author is grateful to Zihua Guo for his helpful advice to understand well the short time $X^{s,b}$ structure under the periodic setting.
+\textbf{Acknowledgement.} The author would like to thank his advisor Soonsik Kwon for his helpful comments and encouragement through this research problem.
+Moreover, the author is grateful to Zihua Guo for his helpful advice to understand well the short time $X^{s,b}$ structure under the periodic setting.
 C. K. is supported by FONDECYT de Postdoctorado 2017 Proyecto No. 3170067.